-The Office of Disability Services at Bethel University arranges reasonable accommodations for students with diagnosed psychiatric disabilities.
+The Office of Disability Resources and Services at Bethel University arranges reasonable accommodations for students with diagnosed psychiatric disabilities.
 Psychiatric disabilities include but are not limited to: Depressive Disorders, Post-Traumatic Stress Disorder, Bipolar Disorders, and Disasociative Disorders.
 To determine eligibility for accommodations and services, this office requires current and comprehensive documentation of the disability from the diagnosing psychiatrist, psychologist, or other qualified licensed professional.
-Disability documentation and related information will be kept in a confidential file in the Disability Services office.
+Disability documentation and related information will be kept in a confidential file in the Disability Resources and Services office.

 The following guidelines are provided in the interest of assuring that the evaluation and report are appropriate for eligibility and identifying reasonable accommodations.
 Documentation must show the current impact of the disability.
 The age of acceptable documentation is dependent upon the stability of the disorder and the current functioning status of the student.